oneops/oneops.github.io/user/howto/add-elk-stack-to-an-application.md

 1. Add a Logstash component under the Tomcat platform.

-1. Edit the inputs, filters and outputs option as required.
+1. Edit the inputs, filters and outputs options as required.

 1. Deploy the Logstash component.